Yale-BIM/f21-assignments/assignment-4/README.md

     Submit your bag through Canvas.
 Additionally, indicate in your report all the parameters that you used in your system to effectively track your object
     (e.g., hue range for generating observations, blob detector parameters, Kalman Filter parameters, etc.).

+## Part VI

+Part VI of the assignment is only for students taking CPSC-559 (graduate version of the course).
+See the tasks/questions in the [ExtraQuestions-CPSC559.md](ExtraQuestions-CPSC559.md) document.

 Once you've finished the assignment, **add the commit SHA** that you would like to be evaluate on to your report.